-Data for household energy consumption are available at different geographical levels, including the Middle Layer Super Output Area (MSOA) level.
+Data for household energy consumption are available at different geographical levels, including Middle Layer Super Output Areas (MSOA).
 MSOAs were designed to improve the reporting of small area statistics.
 They are geographical units built up from groups of Lower Layer Super Output Areas (LSOAs).
-Each local authority consists of between one (Isles of Scilly) and 131 (Birmingham) MSOAs1.
+Each local authority consists of between one MSOA (Isles of Scilly) and 131 MSOAs (Birmingham)1.

 Map 1 shows the average household energy consumption for each of the 7,194 MSOAs in England and Wales in 2011.

-Map 1 shows that many of the MSOAs that had high average household energy consumption in 2011 centre around the East Midlands.
-There also appear to be areas of relatively high household energy consumption in a diagonal belt between the South East and the North West, whereas households in MSOAs across Wales and the South West tended to have lower energy consumption.
-In London, households in MSOAs on the outskirts of the city tended to have higher average energy consumption than London overall, whereas households within inner London MSOAs generally had lower average energy consumption than the region.
+Map 1 shows that many of the MSOAs that had high average household energy consumption in 2011 were around London, the North West and parts of the midlands.
+There appear to be areas of relatively high average household energy consumption in a diagonal belt between the South East and the North West, whereas households in MSOAs across rural Wales and the South West tended to have lower average energy consumption.
+In London, households in MSOAs on the outskirts of the region tended to have higher average energy consumption than London overall, whereas households within Inner London MSOAs generally had lower average energy consumption than the region.

-The ONS produces Small Area Income Estimates for MSOAs in England and Wales, which, when viewed in conjunction with household energy consumption, show that areas that consumed more household energy also tended to have higher levels of net income after taking account of housing costs.
+ONS produces Small Area Income Estimates for MSOAs in England and Wales, which, when viewed in conjunction with average household energy consumption, show that households in areas with higher average household energy consumption also tended to have higher levels of net income after taking account of housing costs.
 Households in areas where income is higher may therefore be more likely to consume more energy overall.

-Figure 2 shows, for the English regions and Wales, the percentage of MSOAs that lie within each quintile of energy consumption for England and Wales overall.
-For example, taking the whole of England and Wales, 20% of all MSOAs lie within the highest household energy consumption quintile, 20% of MSOAs lie within the second highest quintile, and so on.
-By comparing the percentage of MSOAs in each quintile, it is possible to compare each region and Wales with England and Wales overall.
-This means that, if all regions contain 20% of MSOAs in each quintile, then household energy consumption would be evenly distributed across the English regions and Wales.
-The five colours on the chart show the percentage of MSOAs in each of the five energy consumption quintiles, with the highest energy consumption quintile shown by the darkest colour and the percentage of MSOAs in the lowest quintile shown by the lightest colour.
+Figure 2 shows, for the English regions and Wales, the percentage of MSOAs that lie within each quintile of average household energy consumption for all MSOAs in England and Wales.
+For example, taking the whole of England and Wales, 20% of all MSOAs lie within the highest average household energy consumption quintile, 20% of MSOAs lie within the second highest quintile, and so on.
+By comparing the percentage of MSOAs in each quintile by area, it is possible to compare each region and Wales with England and Wales overall.
+This means that, if all areas contain 20% of MSOAs in each quintile, then average household energy consumption would be evenly distributed across the English regions and Wales.
+The chart shows the percentage of MSOAs in each of the five energy consumption quintiles, with the highest energy consumption quintile shown by the darkest colour and the percentage of MSOAs in the lowest quintile shown by the lightest colour.

 Historic energy consumption statistics for households in England and Wales are available for 2005 to 2011.
 These can be used to examine recent trends in subnational household energy consumption.

-Figure 3 shows average household energy consumption for 2005 to 2011 in England and Wales, the East Midlands (the region that had the highest energy consumption per household over the period) and the South West (the region that had the lowest over the period).
+Figure 3 shows average household energy consumption for 2005 to 2011 in England and Wales, the North West (the region that had the highest average energy consumption per household in 2005) and the South West (the region that had the lowest in 2005).